 Your Choice Pregnancy Clinic, Hand of Hope Pregnancy Center, and Christian Life Home

 An unplanned pregnancy often creates fear, confusion, and desperation.
 This ministry team shares the hope and love of Jesus with these young women in turmoil.
-The Cary campus team meets every third Sunday of the month from 10 to 11:10 a.m. in the gym lobby to prepare notes of encouragement and small craft items for the moms in crisis and the pregnancy clinic workers at Your Choice Pregnancy Clinic in Raleigh and Hand of Hope Pregnancy Center in Fuquay.
+The Apexcampus team meets every third Sunday of the month during the 10:45 a.m. service in the Apex Annex to prepare notes of encouragement and small craft items for the moms in crisis and the pregnancy clinic workers at Your Choice Pregnancy Clinic in Raleigh and Hand of Hope Pregnancy Center in Fuquay.
 Team members also provide relational support for the staff and young moms at the Christian Life Home in Raleigh.
 Assistance with construction projects for the centers is also needed from time to time.

 Wrenn Drive Community